Photographic Proof That Fall Is the Best Time to Visit Our National Parks

 Wyoming, Montana, and Idaho

-It is one thing to see elk during the summer, or any season when they are not rutting, and another to see them in the fall, when they are.
+It is one thing to see elk during the summer, or any season when they're not rutting.
+It's another to see them in the fall, when they are.
 The first time you hear one bugle will stop you in your tracks.
-And while Yellowstone’s crowds will have finally thinned after Labor Day, much of the park will remain accessible ’til around November, including bike rentals and fishing holes -- plus, there are special fall travel packages that’ll sort your itinerary for you.
+And while Yellowstone’s crowds will have finally thinned after Labor Day, much of the park will remain accessible ’til around November, including bike rentals and fishing holes.
 Take a hike (trust us) through America’s oldest national park while the trails are still open.
 Contemplate the supervolcano without being elbowed by children.

 Rocky Mountain National Park